TaskarCenterAtUW/TDEI-python-osw-osm-formatter-library/README.md

 conda activate tdei-osw
 pip install -r requirements.txt
 ```
+Alternatively one can use the `setup_env.sh` script provided with this repo.
+One can run
+`source ./setup_env.sh`.
+Once run, the command creates an environment with the name `tdei`

 ## How to install GDAL
 If for some reason the above conda creation fails to install GDAL, please follow the procedure below.